All Episodes

 Yes.

-So chilly jet, fascinating.
+So Chilajit, fascinating.

 Up in the Himalayas, oxygen, as you climb up a mountain, you go higher and higher, the oxygen comes down.

-So one it increases our ability to carry oxygen, and second it will degrade the graphene.
+So one, it increases our ability to carry oxygen, and second, it will degrade the graphene.

 That's that's brilliant.

-Um I'm I'm quite positive about all this.
+I'm quite positive about all this.

 And already she's got rid of my heavy metals and my vaccine toxicity.

-Um we're doing other we're doing other stuff now.
+We're doing other stuff now.

 I mean, this is not for this podcast.

-So I don't want the baddies to win.
+I don't want the baddies to win.

-It's a bit of a long story, but glutathione, but not...
+So Shilajit, any other stuff you found that's it's a bit of a long story, but glutathione, but not you.

 Let me just go back to what you just said about the homeopath.